 Eric Hobsbawm warned in 1994/1995 that Croatia “as a small country, should open up internationally if it wants to progress”.
 Unfortunately, Croatia did not open up

-He considers the state leaders as being guilty for the low standard of living.
+He considers the state leaders as being guilty of the low standard of living.
 He claims that English laws and social security have more socialist elements than in countries that call themselves socialist.”
 He states that there should be “more press freedom and less interference by the League of Communists in social and political life”.
 When we ask him when he realised that his father was an important figure on the public scene, Ivo explains:

 “From 1967, the police had been tapping my father’s phone.
 Officers claimed that Slavko Goldstein “speaks English and German perfectly” and that “as a Jew, he has a wide circle of acquaintances both at home and abroad.”
-They invited him for informative talks, but “he refuses” cooperation, and in particular “it is unacceptable for him to reveal the views of individuals, because he considers that as denunciation”.
+They invited him for informative talks, but “he refuses” cooperation, and in particular “it is unacceptable for him to reveal the views of individuals because he considers that as denunciation”.

 “After the 1967 Arab-Israeli war, Slavko made comments and wrote articles in the media on the situation in the Middle East, protesting against inaccuracies in some articles (because he considered them to be extremely pro-Arab, in line with the then Yugoslav foreign policy).
 He also defended some aspects of American politics in conversations with friends, and even towards Cuba in one conversation.